Environmental Science & Energy Consultant

 When a hurricane hits and significant repairs are needed, about every ten years in the Northeast, assistance and repair money comes from the government.
 Yes, us tax payers, thus it is cheaper to do repairs with tax payer’s dollars instead of burying power lines with their own profits.
 Thus, no more tax payer bailouts for repair costs.
 Power companies will have to establish a fund with their own profits for repairs.
 Immediately you will find twenty years of hurricane repairs is much more expensive than burying power lines along main roads.
 Also I am not opposed to the government reimbursing a utility for burying power lines equal to the repair amount provided for an average storm.
 This will be done only once after all the main roads that can host buried power lines have been completed.

 We also have to better understand global warming and stop the assumptions from both camps.
 Both sides believe they have all the data, I believe we just opened the book and finished the introduction.
-Yes, there are risks, money can be lost on one side and lives will be lost on the other side if we are wrong.
-I choose error on the side of caution to prevent the latter.
-We can always make money again later, since everyone is alive and well.
+Yes, there are risks.
+I choose to error on the side of caution.
 Nevertheless, realize that whatever we do to help our world from a serious global warming problem, that will not stop us from being hammered by hurricanes.
 They are part of our planet’s nature, so we cannot do one solution for global warming and ignore dealing with the infrastructure problems.
 We have to stop fighting over money and work together as one team.
 We must start protecting lives before the next storm.
 It is already too late for the victims of Sandy.